daniel-onyenwee/window-postgres-installer/README.md

 # window-postgres-installer

-A helper package to install Postgresql binaries on a window system
+A helper package to install Postgresql binaries on a window system.

 ## Usage